jkorte-dev/ahoy/tools/rpi/README_MICROPYTHON.md

 mpremote run hoymiles_exp.py
 ```

+`hoymiles_exp.py` requires a lot of memory.
+You will need to install parts as mpy modules.

 Caveats
 -------

 **This is work in progress.
 In this stage it is more or less a proof of concept and not stable at all, not even thoroughly tested.
 Be prepared for crashes and incomplete documentation.**

-If you run out of memory install parts of the hoymiles modules as mpy modules using `mpy-cross`.
+If you run out of memory (e.g. you see `OSError: [Errno 12] ENOMEM`) install parts of the hoymiles modules as mpy modules using `mpy-cross`.
 I think esp32s2 is a good choice to start with, esp32c6 even better.
 Inverter polling is very bad on rp2350 :-( but runs OK on esp32c6.

 *Only Hoymiles HM series supported.*